IssiacJ/IssiacJ/README.md

 - 👀 I’m interested in computer science and the many paths it has to offer
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on small projects or anything A.I. related although more to learn.
-- 📫 How to reach me instalgram is issiac.j
+- 📫 How to reach me instagram is issiac.j

 <!---